mimr9/mimr9.github.io/_posts/2016-04-10-starting-php.md

 ---
 layout: post
-title: "Try to learn php basically!"
+title: "Try to learn php, basically!"
 date: 2016-04-10
 ---
 Hello guys, today I'm trying to learn php basically.
 I learned some of php statements and features but that was not basically .